nlm-irp-jianglab/Evolink/docs/index.md

                   [--perm-mc-method METHOD] [--perm-padj-threshold THRESHOLD]
                   [-v] [-N TOP_GENES] [-d {1,2}] [-f] -o OUTPUT

-Evolink is designed to find gene families associated with trait by explicitly using phylogeny information.
+Evolink is designed to find gene families associated with a trait by explicitly using phylogeny information.

 optional arguments: